gorilla-tactics/twitch-vod-encabulator/README.md

 - Downloads all public and subscriber-only VODs from your Twitch channel
 - Saves each stream in a dated folder: `vods/YYYY-MM-DDTHH-MM-SS - ID - Title/`
-- Includes metadata and thumbnails
+- Includes and embeds metadata and thumbnails
 - Retries failed downloads automatically
 - Uses your Twitch OAuth token and session cookies for access